nairjayesh/nairjayesh.github.io/content/writings/logs25.md

 date: 2025-06-21
 tags: ["thoughts", "links", "reading"]
 ---
+**Oct 9 '25.** Simon Sarris' essay [Breadcrumbs](https://map.simonsarris.com/p/breadcrumbs) is quite interesting.
+An excerpt:
+> "One aspect of life, somewhat neglected in the digital age, is the desire to see and be seen.
+We should not only desire that others find us, we _need_ them to.
+We need jobs, relationships, friends, and all other kinds of connections.
+Though it sometimes feels that these connections are assigned at random, it is never true, they are always the product of someone’s efforts.
+Trivially, hiding in a basement yields zero connections."

 **Oct 7 '25.**  Rereading [Challenging the Difficult](https://www.lesswrong.com/w/challenging-the-difficult) LessWrong series by Eliezer Yudkowsky.
 Pieces that I especially like are, ["Trying to Try"](https://www.lesswrong.com/posts/WLJwTJ7uGPA5Qphbp/trying-to-try), ["On Doing the Impossible"](https://www.lesswrong.com/s/3szfzHZr7EYGSWt92/p/fpecAJLG9czABgCe9), ["Shut up and do the impossible"](https://www.lesswrong.com/s/3szfzHZr7EYGSWt92/p/nCvvhFBaayaXyuBiD) and ["Final Words"](https://www.lesswrong.com/s/3szfzHZr7EYGSWt92/p/yffPyiu7hRLyc7r23).

 **Oct 6 '25.**  I've been watching the ongoing [video book series - Manushyarariyan 2](https://youtu.be/ZtwypKObHAc?si=YKXHbj5LW-Z_HIY9) by Maitreyan, while I have more to say about the content and production, I'm really enjoying it!
 If  you speak Malayalam (or don't mind the English auto-tune) check it out!
 After a long time, I feel like I'm listening to someone who thinks freely, that's getting rare.